 Attention >>> Whilst setting your correct water balance there is a correct order to follow, we explain all the steps you need to take in the correct order below!

-- You should use your testing strips immediately after putting water in your hot tub to test the current water balance for Chlorine levels, PH Levels and Alkaline levels, Leave the strip in for approximately 15 seconds before taking it out.
+- You should use your testing strips immediately after putting water in your hot tub to test the current water balance for Bromine or Chlorine levels, PH Levels, and Alkaline levels, Leave the strip in for approximately 15 seconds before taking it out.

-Chlorine – When To Add & How Much You Should Add:
+Chlorine Or Bromine – When To Add & How Much You Should Add:

-- Chlorine is the first thing you would want to add to your hot tub, Once you have filled your tub up with water, you should firstly,
+- Chlorine or Bromine is the first thing you would want to add to your hot tub water, Once you have filled your tub up with water, you should firstly,

-- Add chlorine granules of up to 1 teaspoon full to each 200-Litres of water, this will depend on how much water your tub holds once filled.
+- Add chlorine granules or Bromine of up to 1 teaspoon full to each 200-Litres of water, this will depend on how much water your tub holds once filled.

-- After using you tub it’s a good idea to add one more teaspoon of Chlorine to keep the levels correct for next time you use it and also to help stop the water from turning stagnant.
+- After using your tub it’s a good idea to add one more teaspoon of Chlorine or Bromine to keep the levels correct for the next time you use it and also to help stop the water from turning stagnant.

-- Alternatively you can use an adjustable floater with a Chlorine tablet inside to help maintain correct water balance, just remember to take out the floater when the tub is in use.
+- Alternatively, you can use an adjustable floater with Chlorine or Bromine tablets inside to help maintain correct water balance, just remember to take out the floater when the tub is in use.